 An autonomous community of self-supporting peers in recovery from addiction

 Beach House Recovery is an unconventional, twelve step drug and alcohol recovery community for men located on the beautiful shores of Brunswick County, North Carolina.
 WE ARE NOT a medical detox or professional rehabilitation center.
 We offer an alternative faith-based approach with a unique commitment to self-support and fair labor standards.
 THIS IS NOT another work therapy or fundraising program and WE NEVER use uncompensated labor or social service benefits.
+We are entirely self-sustaining.
 Our limited liability company is NCARR certified, our outreach is 501c3 registered, and our hybrid organization is commercially insured

 Addiction, at heart, is an illness of the human spirit.
 No single treatment approach has proven entirely effective.
 It’s an unsatisfied urge for something elusive.
 Thirsty people eventually drink.
 We find the solution involves an authentic experience unique to each individual.
 It’s an inside job.
 Recovery is a personal adventure and our approach is to provide an environment favorable to spiritual growth.
 We must, in effect, address the things in ourselves which have been blocking us.
 Quite simply, an awakened spirit doesn’t need a drink.

 Cookie-cutter treatment is a common barrier to spiritual progress.
-The popularity of the indentured servant model represents the materialistic nature of a one-size-fits-all recovery.
-Quarantine programs are based on the false assumption that the problem exists outside of my own consciousness.
+The popularity of the indentured servant model represents the superficial nature of one-size-fits-all recovery.
+Quarantine programs are based on the false assumption that the problem exists outside of our own consciousness.
 Despite the illusion of safety they’re selling, there’s no substance or deadly epidemic pursuing any of us.
 The real problem we have is our own untreated illness.
 The popularity of generic curriculum and impersonal doctrine offer a one dimensional response to a complex challenge.
 Having no personal experience with the problem, many seek to moralize or peddle in academic theories about the solution.

 Recovery, we’ve found, is a by-product of spiritual living.
 In short, we believe our Creator seeks a conscious contact with each and every one of us.
 This was the function of the original twelve steps.
 Not something we profess, but something we experience.
-Our staff encourage something other than an interest in therapy or doctrine, we seek to initiate a personal relationship with God through sustained action.
+Our staff encourage something other than an interest in theory or doctrine, we seek to initiate a personal relationship with God through sustained action.
 It’s a thoroughly different approach.
 This is not another short term, look-alike recovery course on religion.
 It’s a rare opportunity for practical application.
 There are no workbooks, lectures or graduations.
 Only a spiritual awakening as the result of the process.
 We know this involves action and more action.
 In fact we’re steadily more convinced, faith without works is dead.

 The Beach Recovery movement (501c3 #83-0960683) is dedicated to the awareness and reform of a widespread predatory system that financially preys on the public sympathy, nutrition benefits and uncompensated labor of those stranded without options in a period of vulnerability.
 No matter how skillfully they package or present it, exploitation of susceptible families for personal power and financial gain is the new status quo and the primary barrier to stability and success for those seeking recovery.